ArenKDesai/Aren-s-Notes/Kafka.md

 When messages are written, it might contain only a value, in which case the producer rotates between partitions.
 This is called a **round-robin policy**.
 If the message has a key, the key can be hashed, and the same keys will go to the same partition.

 ### Poll
 The consumer's poll function returns batches when there's either enough data or there's a timeout.
-The batches contain
+The batches contain some subset of partitions, and there's some numbre of message